 According to the National Highway Traffic Safety Administration (NHTSA), texting while driving is considered one of the most dangerous forms of distracted driving, as well as one of the most common.
-Each year, texting while driving causes thousands of preventable accidents, injuries, and deaths, especially among younger drivers.
+Each year, texting while driving causes thousands of preventable accidents, injuries, and deaths, especially among novice drivers.
 Statistics from the NHTSA report the following about teen drivers:

 - As much as 71% of teens and young people say they have composed or sent a text message while behind the wheel.

 - Roughly 25% of teens respond to a text once or more every time they drive.